 Camping and Hiking

-Of course, we can’t talk about North Dakota without mentioning some of the best places to hike and camp in the state.
+Of course, we can’t talk about North Dakota without mentioning some of the best places to hike and camp in the United States.
 If you are looking for a good place to share some laughs with the family while toasting marshmallows on the fire, then head to Jamestown.

 There are an impressive five campgrounds with more than 250 camping spots within 15 miles from Jamestown!